 The Trust strongly encourages all potential applicants to contact the team before applying to ensure your charity or project meets its criteria.
-You can arrange a short, initial conversation with the team using this link.
+You can arrange a short, initial conversation with the team when we reopen the fund.

-The Trustees will consider preliminary proposals at their summer meeting, which is usually held in May or June.
-Shortlisted applicants will then be invited to make a full application by 30th August.
+Organisations that are invited to apply following a call with the Trust can submit a preliminary proposal with a deadline of Thursday, 29th February 2024.
+The Trustees will consider preliminary proposals at their summer meeting, which is usually held in May.
+Shortlisted applicants will then be invited to make a full application by Friday, 30th August 2024.

 Full applications will be considered by the Trustees at their autumn meeting, which is usually held in October or November.